snklp1/Decentralized-Finance-Application-DeFApp-/README.md

 # dbank

-This is a decentralized application, designed for the innternet computer (ICP).
+This is a decentralized application, designed for the internet computer (ICP).
 This application imitates a financial institution in a very crude sense where it generates compund on the assets it has in its possession.
 This is based on the Motoko language, which helps in dealing with the ICP.